Legacy Trail (Florida): Route description

 The Legacy Trail begins in Venice at the Historic Venice Train Depot.
 At the depot, which now operates as a bus terminal for Breeze Transit, the trail connects to the Venetian Waterway Park (which runs south along the Intracoastal Waterway to the Gulf of Mexico).

 From the Venice Depot, the trail runs north along the former rail corridor, crosses over the U.S. 41 Venice Bypass on an overpass, and enters Nokomis.
 North of Nokomis, it crosses Dona Bay and passes through Laurel.
 Another overpass carries the trail over Laurel Road.

 North of Laurel, the trail passes underneath State Road 681 and runs through Oscar Scherer State Park, where it connects to the park's trails.
 It continues north through Osprey and passes Culverhouse Nature Park near Palmer Ranch.

-The trail crosses Clark Road just north of Palmer Ranch and continues north through Bee Ridge and Sarasota Springs.
+The trail crosses over Clark Road just north of Palmer Ranch and continues north through Bee Ridge and Sarasota Springs.

 The trail crosses Bahia Vista Street and Phillippi Creek before turning west toward downtown Sarasota.
-At Shade Avenue, a short spur continues west to School Avenue while the main trail turns north and passes Payne Park before terminating at Fruitville Road.
+At Shade Avenue, the main trail turns north and passes Payne Park before terminating at Fruitville Road.
+Also at Shade Avenue, a short spur continues west to School Avenue, which connects to the Alderman Street Multi-Use Recreational Trail.